 When the recommendation of the ad hoc committee is that the student does not satisfy the MSHS PA Program's standards of suitability for the practice of medicine and should not be permitted to continue studies at the MSHS PA Program, then the recommendation, together with the academic records, factual determination, including any recommendations for sanctions (which shall include a brief statement explaining the sanctions), as well as any other materials the ad hoc committee deems appropriate, shall be forwarded to the Committee on Promotion and Graduation.
-The Committee on Promotion and Graduation shall then review the recommendation and formulate its own position on the matter.
-The Committee on Promotion and Graduation has the discretion to rely on the record created by the ad hoc committee or to reopen the process to gather additional information.
+The Committee on Promotion and Graduation shall then review the recommendation has the discretion to rely on the record created by the ad hoc committee or to reopen the process to gather additional information.
 The student shall have an opportunity to submit whatever information he or she believes is relevant to the consideration.
 The recommendations of the ad hoc committee, and the Committee on Promotion and Graduation, shall be forwarded to the Program Director, Department Chair and Dean for final action.